 How to Build a Composite Deck: What You Need to Know

-Composite deck manufacturers such as NewTechWood offer free installation guides that are viewable and downloadable from their website.
+Composite deck manufacturers such as NewTechWood offer free installation guides that are viewable and downloadable from their websites.
 It is essential to always read the manufacturer’s installation guidelines before commencing any DIY installation to avoid making mistakes that could potentially void your warranty.

 The intricacies of exactly how to build a composite deck with step-by-step instructions are outlined in the manufacturer’s installation guidelines.
 But before you get to that point, there are some other steps you need to follow.